 A breach in such a scenario can lead to patients being scammed into paying high medical expenses or compromising their well-being by tampering with diagnostic reports.

 You know how they say, “health is wealth?”
 Consider a training program, ‘Cybersecurity and Healthcare: Cyber is wealth,’ to effectively teach healthcare staff methods to stay on the alert of possible signs of a digital breach.
-Of course, professionals across all industries, not just healthcare, can benefit by leveraging online courses on cybersecurity to bolster their skillset.
+Of course, professionals across all industries , not just healthcare, can benefit by leveraging online courses on cybersecurity as well as use of VPN to bolster their skillset.

 Set up endpoint protection